 Is it because if logic is applicable to everything, then implying the existence of something would pollute its ability to handle all states of affairs (note the jungle of quantifiers here)?
 Or is is it that the case that something (or these things) would somehow make logic contingent (or empirical) in nature?
 Nonetheless, implying (or allowing) the existence of something that's contingent (or empirical) isn't the same as arguing that logic itself is contingent (or empirical).
 Logic can still be applied to the the contingent (or empirical) even if isn't itself contingent (or empirical).

-Does it mean, instead, that if logic implies the existence of anything, or something, that it would somehow depend on that something?
-And, if it did, then its logical purity would somehow be sullied?
+Does it mean, instead, that if logic implies the existence of anything (or even something) that it would somehow depend on that something?
+And, if logic did imply the existence of anything, then its logical purity would somehow be sullied?